 After developing my corn and soy allergy, I became acutely aware and concerned about the quality of food and ingredients that I was purchasing and eating.
 I began to read every label (out of necessity) and chose many of the priciest options (sometimes out of necessity, sometimes out of preference).
 I somehow got it in my head that only the priciest, most organic-y products (whatever my brain decided that meant) were the best options for my family.
 While this remains true for many of the prepackaged items I purchase (Turkey Hill All Natural Ice Cream!!!!!)
 I could easily purchase the staples (blocks of cheese, eggs, kids’ yogurt) at a cheaper price.
 Are there benefits to eating as organic and “fancy” as possible?
 Absolutely!
 Are there drawbacks?
 Um…yeah…my grocery budget.

 We typically don’t budget individual spending categories because neither of us are big spenders.
-We don’t have cable tv, we don’t buy a lot of clothes, I don’t wear makeup, he doesn’t like gadgets, etc. However, as we have accumulated more debt over the years, I have officially reached the “that’s it, this has got to stop!” mindset.
+We don’t have cable tv, we don’t buy a lot of clothes, I don’t wear makeup, he doesn’t like gadgets, etc. However, as we have accumulated more debt over the years (you know – the grown up debt like student loans, new truck payments, and a mortgage…), I have officially reached the “that’s it, this has got to stop!” mindset.
 Whenever I looked at our spending habits there were not many areas that seemed crazy out of control, and when it came to groceries, I always made the excuse “well I have to spend more than most other people, I’m allergic to the cheap stuff.”

 That all changes today.